-Like many urban cores, Dayton has had its ups and downs over the last 30 years.
-Yet over the last 15 years, downtown Dayton has set about revitalizing itself by adding different amenities such as Schuster Center for the Performing Arts,; Fifth Third Field – home of the Dayton Dragons; Riverscape – a beautifully landscaped performing venue as well as a pedestrian and bike friendly starting point that leads to hundreds of miles of bike paths and trails..
+Downtown Dayton has set about revitalizing itself by adding different amenities such as Schuster Center for the Performing Arts; Fifth Third Field – home of the Dayton Dragons; Riverscape – a beautifully landscaped performing venue; as well as a pedestrian and bike friendly starting point that leads to hundreds of miles of bike paths and trails.
 Additionally, lots of housing has been added such as townhouses, lofts and rental options.
-If urban is your interest, downtown Dayton is where its at.
-It offers restaurants, entertainment, brew pubs, banks and other retail options – and all within walking distance.
+If urban is your interest, downtown Dayton is where its at with restaurants, entertainment, brew pubs, banks and other retail options – and all within walking distance.
 More than 300 performances occur in downtown Dayton every year.

 Downtown Dayton has a wide variety of housing including market-rate apartments, condos, lofts and traditional townhouses.
 And there is more coming.
-The Water Street project will offer 200+ one, two and three-bedroom apartments facing the Miami River and Deeds Point in mid 2015.
+From converted buildings to newly constructed condominiums, there is a wide variety of housing options.
 Currently there are over 2,000 people living in the urban core of Downtown Dayton, and more options are on the drawing board.
 Additionally, there are eight historic districts located along the edge of the city.

 RTA runs a full-service public trolley and diesel bus service throughout the area with it hub is located downtown.
-A major multiy-ear reworking of I-75 through downtown Dayton has just about been completed.
+A major multiyear reworking of I-75 through downtown Dayton has just about been completed.
 I-75 takes one quickly to all the suburban areas of Dayton.
 Cincinnati and Columbus are only an hour away by highway.
 Dayton International Airport has hundreds of flights and connections and has been recently refurbished.
 Dayton has a regional reputation for low competitive fares.
 Dayton has invested heavily in rebuilding of roads, sidewalks and bridges throughout the city, but especially in the downtown area.
 For those who enjoy cycling, Link, a bike-share program, is available or ride your personal bike via many city bike lanes.

 Highly rated Miami Valley Hospital and related Premier Health are located at the edge of downtown Dayton, offering a full range of services.
 Grandview Hospital is just a short distance to the north with its wide range of hospital and healthcare services.
 Southview and Children’s Hospitals also serve the region.

-The Oregon District on Fifth Street has been a popular destination with a combination of restaurants, bars and shops for many years.
-Most recently the area has added a couple brew pubs and a micro distiller to the mix.
-The downtown main library will under go a $50 million plus rebuild starting in 2015 that will make it a striking architectural as well as media-innovative facility unlike anything else in Southern Ohio.
+The Oregon District on Fifth Street is a popular destination with a combination of restaurants, bars and shops.
+The area has features popular brew pubs and a micro distiller to the mix.
+The downtown main library has completed its $50 million plus rebuild and now offers a striking architectural exterior as well as media-innovative facility unlike anything else in Southern Ohio.
 Those interested in the arts attend the Dayton Opera, Dayton has a state-of-the art performance center (Schuster Center), historic Victoria Theatre where many musical, theater and Broadway shows are presented.
 Dayton also features its own Philharmonic orchestra, opera and ballet.